 PROPAGANDA Duel – Bitter Sweet (1985)

-While its Trevor Horn produced predecessor ‘Dr. Mabuse’ was very much a Fairlight-fest, PROPAGANDA’s second single ‘Duel’ with production by Steve Lipson was much more based around the Synclavier, PPG and Roland Super Jupiter.
-To add some syncopation, Stewart Copeland from THE POLICE rhythmitised alongside the Linn Drum programme while the ‘Bitter Sweet’ extended mix broke down the elements of the instrumentation to reveal a highly intricate arrangement.
+While the Trevor Horn produced ‘Dr. Mabuse’ was very much a Fairlight-fest, PROPAGANDA’s second single ‘Duel’ with production by Steve Lipson was based around the Synclavier, PPG and Roland Super Jupiter.
+To add some syncopation, Stewart Copeland from THE POLICE rhythmitised alongside the Linn Drum while the ‘Bitter Sweet’ extended mix broke down the instrumentation to reveal a highly intricate arrangement.
 The programmed piano solo is still one of the maddest bursts of music ever!

 Available on the album ‘Outside World’ via Repertoire Records